Unite Foundation Scholarship Scheme

 - download and complete the application form

-- send your completed application form to email@example.com by Friday 1 June 2018
+- send your completed application form to email@example.com by 12 noon on Wednesday 12 June 2019

 - London Met must support / validate your application for it to be accepted by the Unite Foundation